juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 There is a severe incompatibility between all different versions of AppImageKit  </br>
 system does Not know how to handle different versions of AppImageKit </br>
 would have to investigate how all versions of AppImageKit work in more depth. </br>
-also index cache does Not seem to do a good -Recursive search. </br>
+also index cache / icon preview does Not seem to do a good -Recursive search. </br>

 latest Files/Nautilus [49.alpha-e739dc7f9](https://nightly.gnome.org/repo/appstream/org.gnome.NautilusDevel.flatpakref) </br>
 does Not detect any AppImage icon in 20.04.4 LTS + NV126. </br>